 What was lost by those forced to move was a terrible lot: Their homes, their community, their very way of life.
 But they are not the only ones who lost.
 The government lost a chance to honor the mountain residents, even as they forced their leave.
 But more so, the world lost another of its unique cultures, and that is a loss to us all.

-You can find Part Seven of My Blue Ridge Mountain Home Eviction cheap date lyrics.
-Or access the whole series buy you a drank lyrics.
+You can find Part Seven of My Blue Ridge Mountain Home Eviction here.
+Or access the whole series here.
 To make sure you don’t miss the next installments, go to the “Subscribe” form at the top of this page.